 This guide assumes your Matrox product is properly connected.
 For more information on the connection setup of your product, see the user guide for your Matrox hardware.

 Be sure to check for any last-minute release notes included with your product.
-Also, check the Matrox web site (www.matrox.com/video) for the latest Matrox software, technical support, and product information.
+Also, check the Matrox web site (video.matrox.com) for the latest Matrox software, technical support, and product information.

 2 Getting started